tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Where:
 cid
-: Value of the negotiated CID.
+: The DTLSCiphertext.cid value.

 cid_length
-: 1 byte field indicating the length of the negotiated CID.
+: 1 byte field indicating the length of the DTLSCiphertext.cid.

 All other fields are as defined in the cited documents.